martinvrbka/engeto_project_3/README.md

 List of functions used:

+Note: Some functions are divided as a attempt to decrease complexity of individual functions.
+Example of this would be read_district_unit_data and read_district_unit_parties_data.
+Both these functions take infromation from inside of specific district unit however I split these as they are using two different tables and to avoid too complex function.

   Input:

     def user_input(argv) - Takes user parameters that are used as imput for data extraction.
 Output of this function are two two string variables             (name_of_the_district, file_name)